NorthPort Batang Pier: 2013–2014: Terrence Romeo arrives

-Commissioner's Cup

-Prior to the start of the next conference, they have made significant changes again.
+Prior to the start of the Commissioner's Cup, they made significant changes again.
 Pido Jarencio takes over as the new coach, in his first pro coaching career, Richie Ticzon.
-They have also traded away Mercado for Alex Cabagnot.
+They also traded away Mercado for Alex Cabagnot.
 They sent Najorda back to Barako Bull for point guard Jonas Villanueva, with Villanueva then getting conveyed to Air21 for guard Bonbon Custodio.
 Menk was also appointed as the new captain of the team.
-Mark Macapagal was signed in from free agency.
+Mark Macapagal was signed from free agency.
 In the middle of the conference, big man Enrico Villanueva, who only played one game for Batang Pier, was acquired by Air21 in exchange for Ronnie Matias and Carlo Sharma.
 After losing their first 8 games, the Batang Pier won their last assignment against Barako Bull to give Jarencio his first win in the PBA.
 The team finished last in this conference.

-Governors' Cup

-Before the Commissioner's Cup officially ended, GlobalPort pushed through their bid to acquire Taha from San Miguel Beer in exchange of rookie big man, Justin Chua.
+Before the Commissioner's Cup officially ended, GlobalPort pushed through their bid to acquire Taha from San Miguel Beer in exchange of rookie big man Justin Chua.
 After playing for a few games for the Batang Pier, Taha was then shipped to San Mig Super Coffee camp along with Ronnie Matias for center Yancy De Ocampo and sniper Val Acuña.
 In a separate deal, GlobalPort traded Nico Salva and Bonbon Custodio to the Barako Bull Energy to acquire Ronjay Buenafe plus a future second-round pick of the Energy.
 Rudy Lingganay was also reacquired after being released prior to the start of the previous conference.
 A repeat performance for the Batang Pier as they ended the season-ending conference with another 1–8 win–loss record.